 What this means for asset management

 Why is this so relevant to the asset management industry?

-Public sector workers worldwide will slowly come to realise what private sector workers already know – you are in charge of funding your retirement.
+Public sector workers worldwide will slowly come to realise what private sector workers already know – are in charge of funding your retirement.

 For those in asset management this will be a very positive development.